-Simple observations on the calculated capital stock value covered under the Navigation functional category are as follows:
+Simple observations on the calculated capital stock value covered under the Navigation functional category are as follows (values in 2023 $):

-- The 2017 USACE total Navigation (with dredging) capital stock value is $76 billion, or approximately what is was in 1971.
-Similarly, the 2017 USACE Navigation capital stock value, excluding dredging is $66 billion, or about what it was between 1967 and 1968.
+- The 2023 USACE total Navigation (with dredging) capital stock value is $82.4 billion, or approximately what it was in 1968.
+Similarly, the 2023 USACE Navigation capital stock value, excluding dredging, is $71 billion, or about what it was in 1966.

 The total Navigation (with dredging) capital stock has declined a little over 20% since peaking in 1991 and is currently about 80% of its peak 1991 value.